ljw1004/vbspec/vb/general-concepts.md

 End Class
 ```

-> __Annotation__
-> The C# language (and possibly other languages) allows a generic type to access `Protected` members regardless of what type arguments are supplied.
+__Note.__ The C# language (and possibly other languages) allows a generic type to access `Protected` members regardless of what type arguments are supplied.
 This should be kept in mind when designing generic classes that contain `Protected` members.

 ```antlr
 AccessModifier